-The freshman/sophomore UW campuses

-2007-2009

-Your best start on a bachelor's degree and unlimited career opportunities

-Academic Policies and Regulations

-Through a personal approach to teaching, the UW Colleges faculty help build their students' abilities and confidence.
+2009-2011 Your best start on a bachelor's degree and unlimited career opportunities Academic Policies and Regulations Through a personal approach to teaching, the UW Colleges faculty help build their students' abilities and confidence.
 Understanding what is expected of them academically makes it possible for students to meet academic challenges.